We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 With a simple user interface, this platform’s sign-up process and document creation procedures are simple.
 All investors must do is integrate their portfolio using their API and start viewing the details.
 Taxbit only scans the portfolio and imports the data, having read-only permissions.
 Like Koinly and CoinLedger, it offers IRS-compliant reports such as the audit trail, the IRS8949 tax forms, and data records, and syncs the data in real-time.
 Security-concerned investors will be happy to know that Taxbit is a SOC2-certified crypto tax software.

 Other notable features include intelligent optimization, which consists of smart tax and spending tools.
-They extract multiple data points to provide tax optimization solutions to the investors.
+They extract multiple data points to provide tax optimization solutions to investors.
 Also, users can download their IRS 8949 tax form for free – a sharp contrast from other crypto tax software on the list that requires users to buy premium subscriptions.

 For premium users, it has various enterprise accounting features, including complete financial reports.
 It also offers automated data analysis and examination reports based on the tax authorities of the user’s country of origin.